 Therapy can provide a space to explore challenging feelings, unpick difficulties, and work through stuck patterns that are often difficult to express and manage.
-Lizzy offers an intergrative approach of art psychotherapy and EMDR which can offer creative and embodied ways to help people to move beyond what distresses them.
+Lizzy offers an integrative approach of Art Psychotherapy and EMDR which can offer creative and embodied ways to help people to move beyond what distresses them.

-Welcome and thank you for visiting my website.
-My name is Lizzy Pittock and I am a hcpc registered art psychotherapist and EMDR therapist providing therapy to adults, children and young people in Glasgow and online.
+Hello and thanks for visiting my website.
+My name is Lizzy Pittock and I am a HCPC registered Art Psychotherapist and EMDR therapist providing therapy to adults and young people in Glasgow and online.

 What issues can therapy help with?

-Many clients come to me because of my experience of working with complex trauma, self esteem, shame, sexual abuse, dissociation, neurodivergence, identity, and, supporting LGBTQIA+ clients.
+Although I work with people with a wide variety of difficulties, of different ages, and, from diverse backgrounds, many people come to me because of my training and experience of working with the impact of complex trauma, self-esteem, shame, sexual abuse, dissociation, and, supporting LGBTQIA+ and neurodivergent people.

 Ruminating thoughts